tediak/dotfiles/README.md

 # TDK Dotfiles

-⚠️ This repo is under construction!
+⚠️ This repository is under construction!

-To clone the repo run:
+To clone the repository run:

 ```
 git clone https://github.com/tediak/dotfiles